 /Trust The Pain EP

-This young Scottish duo were the talk of Infest 2019, thanks to their powerful, unmissable set that opened the Saturday of the festival.
+This young Scottish duo was the talk of Infest 2019, thanks to their powerful, unmissable set that opened the Saturday of the festival.
 A group inspired apparently by downtempo electronics, the folk of their homeland, and the faded glamour of decades past, it rapidly became clear that they had a unique sound.
-Part of that is down to vocalist Erin’s extraordinary, clear voice, that she puts to excellent use on this chilling single.
-The song feels consumed by guilt, and fear, as her voice dominates the delicate synth constructions behind.
+Part of that is down to vocalist Erin’s extraordinary, clear voice, which she puts to excellent use on this chilling single.
+The song feels consumed by guilt, and fear, as her voice dominates the delicate synth constructions behind it.
 Mark my words – a duo to watch as we head further into this new decade.

 Massive Attack have never had a regular release schedule, so lengthy gaps between releases are not unexpected, but even by their standards, they weren’t especially active in recording terms over the past decade.
 Ritual Spirit was their first new material in around six years but was notable among other things for featuring Tricky on a Massive Attack release for the first time since 1994, but also for what has become a wider partnership with Scottish group Young Fathers (they now frequently collaborate and appear live with Massive Attack).
 Voodoo In My Blood was the obvious highlight of this EP, too, an urgent, jumpy track that fizzes with energy and introduced me to the brilliance of Young Fathers, as much as it pulled me back into the Massive Attack orbit.